Houston vs. Navy NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Cougars have been favored by 20 points or more once this season and covered the spread.

-- Houston's games this year have gone over the total in one out of three opportunities (33.3%).
+- Houston's games this year have hit the over on one of three set point totals (33.3%).

-- The Cougars put up 36.7 points per game, comparable to the 36.0 per outing the Midshipmen surrender.

-- Houston is 2-0 against the spread and 2-0 overall in games when it records more than 36.0 points.
+- Houston is 2-0 against the spread and 2-0 overall this season when the team notches more than 36.0 points.

-- In games that Houston amasses over 344.5 yards, the team is 2-0 against the spread and 2-0 overall.
+- Houston is 2-0 against the spread and 2-0 overall when the team piles up over 344.5 yards.

-- This year, the Cougars have turned the ball over five times, two more than the Midshipmen's takeaways (3).
+- The Cougars have turned the ball over two more times (5 total) than the Midshipmen have forced a turnover (3) this season.

 - Find the latest spread and moneyline odds for Houston at SISportsbook.